SPECCY NATION: A TRiBUTE TO THE GOLDEN AGE OF BRITISH GAMING

 I guess it's a cliche to refer the 1980s as the "golden age of British Gaming".
 But for many of us who grew-up playing games on an 8-bit computer, it truly feels like it was just that.
 In the amusing foreward by Phil South, the author sums up Dan Whitehead's publication very nicely as "A tribute to the Speccy, that slightly potty king of home computers".

 Indeed, the ZX Spectrum with its quirky rubber keyboard, clashing colours, and screeching one channel sound was certainly an eccentric device, and one that was British to the core.
 This was an era when being made to use your imagination was not a choice when it came to a ZX Spectrum game with it's simplistic graphics.
-But as basic as they were, the computer-generated sounds of the 80s were, in my eyes, how computer games should sound, and the games themselves had an addictive quality that has been lost in many of today's graphically impressive games.
+But as basic as they were, the computer-generated sounds of the 80s were, in my eyes, how computer games should sound, and the games themselves had an addictive quality that has been lost in many of today's graphically impressive but very predictable games - another crafting game anyone?

 In this celebration of ZX Spectrum games, Dan explores an interesting range of classic titles including, I'm pleased to say, Bug Byte's popular platformer Manic Miner, a firm favourite of mine, and as Dan states "the quintessential Spectrum game".
 Also reviewed is the sequel Jet Set Willy, which is set is Willy's huge mansion.